 With Proov Confirm, the first and only FDA cleared PdG test kit to confirm successful ovulation at home, you can ensure your post-ovulation levels are good to go.
 Successful ovulation refers to an ovulatory event in which an egg is released and PdG levels remain adequately elevated for long enough during the implantation window to allow for the best possible chance at conception.

 We like to see 3-4 positive PdG tests during our patented 7-10 days past peak fertility testing window (with a positive on day 10 past peak) to confirm that successful ovulation did in fact occur.
 Anything less than 3 positives or not getting a positive on day 10 may be an indication of weak ovulation (low PdG levels) which could impact your chances of conception.

 In that case, your PdG levels may need a little boost.
 Often natural remedies are a good place to start, although we always recommend consulting your doctor as well.

-Understanding which hormone should be elevated after ovulation can help you better understand your chances at pregnancy and help you reach your fertility goals faster!
+Understanding elevated hormones post ovulation can help you better understand your chances at pregnancy and help you reach your fertility goals faster!